 This introduction eases the reader into a "pattern language" with the alternative phrase of "generating principles".
-In the second chapter, an concise definition is provided.
+In the second chapter of the 1968 book, a concise definition is provided.
 If we examine the patterns as they are presented in full, in the Appendix, we shall see that each pattern has two parts: the PATTERN statement itself, and a PROBLEM statement.
 The PATTERN statement is itself broken down into two further parts, an IF part, and a THEN part.
 In full the statement of each pattern reads like this: